dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 After that, canvassing became much easier.
 In a few days we jumped from 35% WISH I COULDs to 49% YESes, not just by household but actual, individual voters.

 I met everyone in town.
 The weather improved.

-Before long I was able to keep my composure when seeing the ocean for several seconds at a time.
-Then I rushed from house to house on Gulf Boulevard, keeping my eyes on the front doors as much as possible.
-The people at each home invited me inside and that became easy too.

 I met the German community, the Russian community, the retirement community, the service workers community, the arts community, three religious communities, the rescue workers community, the gay community, the black community.
 Some of them only had a handful of members, but I met them and we celebrated their unity.